Learn from Figma, Amplitude, Twilio, and other leading product teams on October 26-27.

 Product excellence requires a clear strategy, and that means knowing when to say no to “specials” or features that only serve a small set of customers.
 Even if large deals are at stake, you may stand to lose far more in the long-term by ignoring your target market segment.
 Rather than bloating your product with features that only a small segment will use (and always require more maintenance costs than initially expected), focus on the overlap in needs experienced by your target users.
 Likewise, resist the urge to be swayed to and fro by external pressures in the market.
 Industry trends come and go, and just because a competitor shipped some feature doesn’t mean it was a wise choice… they could be kicking themselves at this very moment!

 Does your organization focus on strategy, technology, and execution at the expense of developing a deep understanding of user needs?
 Engineering-led organizations must remember that great technology and execution will only get you so far if you’re not solving real problems for real users.

 Overheard at engineering-led organizations:

 Are you both strategic and customer-driven, but make all your decisions behind closed doors?
-Product-led organizations may be making the right choices, but risk being undercut by colleagues who lack key context around how such decisions are being made.
+Product managers may be making all the right choices, but risk being undercut by colleagues who lack key context around how such decisions are being made.
 Without a coherent roadmap, flagging morale and poor alignment across teams cause dysfunction and slow the organization’s progress to a crawl.